robynsen/adventofcode2016/README.md

 # adventofcode2016
-Advent of Code 2016 solutions
+Advent of Code 2016 solutions, in Python since I haven't used it before.

 | File | Description |
 | --- | --- |